 Written, third-party verification from the source is also known as "tenant-provided verification."
 In order to qualify as written-third party verification from the source, the documents must be original or authentic and (generally) dated within 120 days of the date received by the PHA.
 For fixed-income sources, a statement dated within the appropriate benefit year is acceptable documentation.
+COC may use the verification obtained during an interim reexamination for an annual reexamination if there have been no other changes to annual income since the interim reexamination.
 Documents may be supplied by the family or received from a third-party source.